Exomoons of Circumbinary Planets: Fundamental Concepts

-Although the idea of a stability limit is useful in helping to conceptualize possible orbital configurations within a circumbinary system, it is not a rigid limit.
-Other factors, such as the planet's orbital eccentricity, orientation, phase of the orbits and mean motion resonances influence the overall stability \citep{DoolinBlundell2011}.
-To conservatively account for these complexities, we chose to set the inner disc edge of the migrating object 1.5 times the calculated stability limit, to ensure the planet would always survive the migration.
+Although the idea of a stability limit is useful in helping to conceptualize possible orbital configurations within a circumbinary system, it is not the only factor that determines a planet's orbital stability.
+Other factors, such as the planet's eccentricity, orientation, phase of the orbits, and mean motion resonances influence the overall stability \citep{Mudryk_2006,DoolinBlundell2011,Kratter_2014, Smullen_2016}.
+To conservatively account for these complexities, we chose to set the inner disc edge (or the disc truncation radius) of the migrating object at 1.5 times the calculated stability limit, as we are only interested in scenarios in which the host planet's orbit remains stable.
+It was found through trial and error that a scaling factor of 1.5 allows for planetary orbital stability during its migration and any subsequent evolution despite these various destabilizing effects.
+Various works have sought to update this model for the stability limit, notably for a larger parameter space \citep{Quarles_2018} and using machine learning techniques \citep{Lam_2018}.
+In this work, we focus on the model outlined in Eq.~\ref{eqn:stabLimitCalc}, as our systems migrate to $1.5a_{\rm s}$, and thus the outcome would not be sensitive to such a change.